syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 You can select dates programmatically on hijri date picker widget by using the ‘HijriDatePickerController’.

 #### Single selection
-Initially or during the run time, you can select the date programmatically by using the selectedDate property of `HijriDatePickerController`.
-It is only applicable when the selectionMode is set to `DateRangePickerSelectionMode.single`.
+You can select the date programmatically by using the [selectedDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDate.html) property of `HijriDatePickerController`.
+It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.single`.

 {% tabs %}
 {% highlight Dart %}